madchap/pres/PITCHME.md

 All for free as in beer and as in speech (unless you want to go "enterprise")

 ---
 <span style="color:gray; display:block; text-align:center">High level architecture</span>
-- A simple binary file (mainly a wrapper around the REST API)
+- A simple binary file (mainly a wrapper around the REST API).
+- Plugins architecture for secret and authentication.
-- Uses Shamir's secret sharing to unlock encryption key (which is not stored)
+- Uses Shamir's secret sharing to unlock encryption key (which is not stored).
-- The backend storage mechanism never sees the unencrypted value and doesn't have the means necessary to decrypt it without Vault
+- The backend storage mechanism never sees the unencrypted value and doesn't have the means necessary to decrypt it without Vault.
-- Solves chicken-egg problem of needing to store the key to access encrypted data
+- Solves chicken-egg problem of needing to store the key to access encrypted data.

 ---
 <span style="color:gray; display:block; text-align:center">Shamir's secret sharing</span>
 "Unsealing" is the process of constructing the master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.
 ![keys_graph](assets/shamirs_diagram.png?style=centerimg)

 ---
 <span style="color:gray; display:block; text-align:center">Open-source Vs Enterprise</span>